-Fertilizer Practices for Highly Alkaline Water

-By Charles L. Bethke, Ph.D.
-By Baccto-Michigan Peat Company
+Fertilizer Practices For Highly Alkaline Water By Charles Bethke, Baccto-Michigan Peat Co.

-Water that has alkalinity in the range of 300 to 500 is considered HIGH to VERY HIGHLY Alkaline.
-To maintain optimum pH and to obtain good crop performance it will require special adaptations in fertilizer, nutrient, and possible some water treatment.
+Water that has alkalinity in the range of 300 to 500 is considered HIGH to VERY HIGHLY alkaline.
+To maintain optimum pH and to obtain good crop performance it will require special adaptations in fertilizer, nutrients, and possibly some water treatment.

-Very HIGH Alkalinity usually arises from excessive carbonate and bicarbonate levels of Calcium, Magnesium and sometimes Sodium.
-If the levels of Sodium are high, providing a Sodium absorption ration (SAR) of greater that 2, then these practices will not apply and other specialized practices are advised.
+Very HIGH alkalinity usually arises from excessive carbonate and bicarbonate levels of calcium, magnesium and sometimes sodium.
+If the levels of sodium are high, providing a sodium absorption ratio (SAR) of greater than 2, then these practices will not apply and other specialized practices are advised.
 Usually crops do well when water contains 60-180 ppm alkalinity.
 The following general recommendations are provided for use with BACCTO Grower Products.
 The exact application of fertilizer will vary with operation.
 Since BACCTO Grower Products have been formulated to provide maximum stability and are much more consistent and uniform in pH and nutrient balance than most products, applying these recommendations to other blends may not be appropriate.

-With most crops, very HIGH Water Alkalinity can be tolerated for 3 to 4 weeks without specialized treatment.
-In plugs, 1 to 2 weeks can greatly influence the condition of these plugs since the substrate volume is small.
+With most crops, very HIGH water alkalinity can be tolerated for 3 to 4 weeks without specialized treatment.
+In plugs, 1 to 2 weeks can greatly influence the condition of those plugs since the substrate volume is small.
 Always remember that the substrate acts much like a filter (trapping nearly everything that is in the water) and then selectively releasing some of the minerals through leaching.

-With HIGHLY Alkaline water, acidic fertilizers are needed to counteract the alkalinity and the resulting increases in pH.
-Common acidic fertilizers like 20-10-20, 21-5-20, and 20-20-20 are suggested.
-Very acidic fertilizer like 12-45-17 or 9-45-15 provides soluble phosphates which serve to acidify the water.
-Avoid constant supplies of excess phosphate (above 200 ppm).
+With HIGHLY alkaline water, acidic fertilizers are needed to counteract the alkalinity and the resulting increases in pH.
+Common acidic fertilizers like 20-10-20, 21-5-20 and 20-20-20 are suggested.
+Very acidic fertilizer like 12-45-17 or 9-45-15 provide soluble phosphates which serves to acidify the water.
+Constant supplies of excess phosphate (above 200 ppm) should be avoided.